 Arthur Greenwood, later deputy leader of Labour under Attlee, insisted that ‘Manchester under German rule would be like Cork or Dublin under British rule today.’
 By the end of the year, the Labour Party would instigate its own inquiry into state violence in Ireland.

 Barry, tried for his involvement in the raid at Monk’s Bakery, was sentenced to hang at Dublin’s Mountjoy Prison, the first Irish separatist to receive a sentence of death since the Easter Rising.
 Calls for a reprieve came across the political spectrum, from progressive newspapers in Britain to Dublin’s Catholic Archbishop.

 Yet, as historian William Murphy rightly notes, the situation ‘demonstrated once more the authorities’ key dilemma: the revolution could not be halted without severe repression, but repressive acts fed the revolution.’
-Barry was hanged on the morning of November 1st, 1920, his death – an end bestowed on a criminal, in a criminal prison – inflamed public opinion.
+Barry was hanged on the morning of 1 November 1920, and his death – an end bestowed on a criminal, in a criminal prison – inflamed public opinion.
 Labour MP, J. H. Thomas, described Barry in the House of Commons as ‘a studious boy loved by everyone who knew him, brave and educated.’

 While republican propaganda, eager to save Barry from the scaffold, had presented him as a ‘boy,’ and later ‘the schoolboy who died for Ireland,’ Barry was not a boy swept up by the romance of the moment, but a young man who had full commitment to a cause.